11.87° N · 75.37° E Malabar Coast Est. 2026

 Not a school

 Seagulls is an educational travel experience, not a registered or accredited school.
-It does not issue board qualifications, certificates or grades, and does not replace your legal schooling arrangements.
-The work produced is for your child's own portfolio — the kind that shows a curious mind at work.
+It issues no board qualifications, certificates or grades, and does not replace your child's legal schooling arrangements.
+Work produced becomes part of your child's own portfolio.

 02